-Background: On September 18, 1870, the 180,000 men of the German III and IV Armies cut postal communications with Paris and began the siege a day later.
+On September 3, 1870, the German III and IV Armies advanced from Sedan and cut postal communications with Paris fifteen days later.
 Paris was protected by external forts and a 500,000-man garrison consisting of 80,000 regular army soldiers, 110,000 reservists in the Garde Mobile and 300,000 national guards.
-After many small combats and two failed breakouts, the Parisian army surrendered on January 28, 1871.
+After many small engagements around Paris and two failed major breakout attempts, the Parisian army surrendered on January 28, 1871.